aminofabian/aminofabian-app/README.md

 ## Full Stack Developer with a Special Preference for Front-end

-Feel free to connect with me on my social media platforms:
+Feel free to connect with me on these social media platforms:

 ### 💬 Let's Connect